Late Summer Self Care: The Golden Season of Nourishment

 blog post late summer self care the golden season of nourishment jennifer raye

-Here in the valley where I live the abundance of late summer is on full display.
+Here in the valley where I live, the abundance of late summer is on full display.
 We still have more weeks of hot weather, but I can already feel the shift towards the earth element.
 My garden basket is brimming with late summer tomatoes and basil, and the squashes are growing at an almost daily rate.
 But there’s also a hint of decay in the air – there are more golden leaves on the forest floor, and even my body is starting to crave a bit more slowness.

-Physically, energetically, and mentally, late summer is a time when life should be easy and we should aim for the middle path.
-Not always simple to achieve when this season can actually get quite busy!
+Physically, energetically, and mentally, late summer is a time when life should be easy, and we should aim for the middle path.
+Not always simple to achieve when this season can get quite busy!
 Follow along below for a few easy ways to bring more late summer self-care into your life.

 The Late Summer and The Earth Element